adaptyteam/adapty-docs/versioned_docs/version-3.0/fetch-paywalls-and-products.md

 - **Potential backward compatibility issues**: If you need to show different paywalls for different app versions (current and future), you may face challenges.
 You’ll either have to design paywalls that support the current (legacy) version or accept that users with the current (legacy) version might encounter issues with non-rendered paywalls.
 - **Loss of targeting**: All users will see the same paywall designed for the **All Users** audience, which means you lose personalized targeting (including based on countries, marketing attribution or your own custom attributes).

 If you're willing to accept these drawbacks to benefit from faster paywall fetching, use the `getPaywallForDefaultAudience` method as follows.
-Otherwise stick to `getPaywall` described [above](fetch-paywalls-and-products#fetch-paywall-information)
+Otherwise, stick to the `getPaywall` described [above](fetch-paywalls-and-products#fetch-paywall-information).
 :::

 <Tabs>